dylancunliffe/dylancunliffe.github.io/_posts/2025-11-23-jetson-intersection.md

 ## 7. Future Improvements

+* Add more cameras for a full intersection system
 * Add redundant sensors (ultrasonic/loop) for safety
 * Move detection → shared memory or IPC for lower latency
 * Add a small pedestrian countdown display